 After high school he settled down at Rowan University in Glassboro, New Jersey, after brief stints at Seton Hall University and Bergen Community College.
 Majoring in journalism, he graduated in 2000 before beginning his career in the world of print and on-line media.
 He’s worked at some of the finest and most respected media outlets in the country, from CNBC and NBC Sports, to NBA Entertainment, Major League Baseball Advanced Media and The Associated Press.
 He’s enjoyed a fine career in the media world.

 So, how did he end up a hiking enthusiast you ask?
-College roommate and best friend Chris Coyne invited him to a hike at the Delaware Water Gap, and he was instantly hooked.
-He has hiked primarily in New Jersey, but has also trekked trails in Pennsylvania and New York.
+College roommate and best friend Chris Coyne invited him to a hike at the Delaware Water Gap, and 7 miles later he was hooked.
+He has hiked primarily in New Jersey, but has also trekked trails in Pennsylvania, New York and Connecticut.
 A hobby became a passion.

 After starting a hiking group page on Facebook, friend and former co-worker Lisa Russell suggested he start a group on the social networking site MeetUp.com.
 Less than 24 hours after creating the group, it reached nearly 70 members with no promotion of any kind.
 Today, the group’s numbers continue to grow.